jdittrich/visualBugs/readme.md

-This is a bookmarklet which allows to take screenshots, annotate them, write some text and send them to a server where text and image are saved.
+This is a bookmarklet which allows to take screenshots of websites, to annotate them, write some text and send them to a server where text and image are saved.
 It should serve as a help for projects in which you want participation of people who are not savvy wiith using a bugtracker or even making screenshots.

 ##Setup
 ###Define dependencies